adoyle-h/dotfiles/README.md

 ### Secret Data

-Type `ll bash-custom/secrets.env.bash`, and you will see that:

-`bash-custom/secrets.env.bash@ -> ../secrets/secrets.env.bash`
+If you want keep your sensitive data untracked from git.
+Create a `secrets.plugin.bash` and make a soft-link points to it.
+Such as `ln -s <your-path>/secrets.plugin.bash ./bash-custom/secrets.plugin.bash`.
+All files under `bash-custom/enabled/` are untracked.
+Then type `a enable-plugin secrets` and restart shell to enable it.

-So, you could maintain your classified data in `secrets/secrets.env.bash`.
+So, you could maintain your classified data in your `secrets.plugin.bash`.

-The `secrets/` folder is ignored by git.
-You could put anything in this folder.

 ## Bash Completions